 Male and female descendants of Carl XVI Gustaf have the right to succeed to the throne.
 Older siblings and their descendants take priority over younger siblings and their descendants.

-Until the 1970s, Sweden had male succession, but in 1979, the Riksdag decided that female heirs would have equal rights to the throne.
-This means that Crown Princess Victoria may become Sweden's head of state in the future.
+Until the 1970s, Sweden had male succession, but in 1979, the Riksdag decided that female heirs would have equal rights to the throne and can also become head of state.

 The Freedom of the Press Act

 The freedom of the press is an important democratic right in Sweden.
-It means that you are free to publish books, journals and newspapers as you wish.
-The public authorities have no right to examine or censor what you have written in advance.
+It means that anyone is free to publish books, journals and newspapers as they wish.
+The public authorities have no right to examine or censor what has been written in advance.

-You have the right to disseminate whatever information you like in printed form, provided that you follow the law.
+Anyone has the right to disseminate whatever information they like in printed form, provided that they follow the law.
 At the same time as the Freedom of the Press Act gives us the right to express ourselves freely, it also protects us against defamation and insulting language and behaviour.
-If, for example, you write something that may be considered to be agitation against a population group, such as racist comments, or you publish images with elements of sexual violence, this may be regarded as a violation of the Freedom of the Press Act.
+If, for example, someone writes something that may be considered to be agitation against a population group, such as racist comments, or publishes images with elements of sexual violence, this may be regarded as a violation of the Freedom of the Press Act.
 The same applies if the state or society is threatened through the publication of information that may be regarded as high treason or espionage.